rbisdorff/Digraph3/docSphinx/tutorial.rst

       name:       _a26_
       comment:    collapsed strong component

-A graphviz drawing illustrates the apparent preferential links between the strong components:
+A graphviz drawing illustrates the apparent preferential links between the strong components.

     >>> scc.exportGraphViz('scFusionObjectives')
     *---- exporting a dot file for GraphViz tools ---------* Exporting to scFusionObjectives.dot